 Black Tiger Shrimp- Market is steady.

-Haddock- Market is firm.
-Reduced quotas and higher raw material costs are putting upward pressure on the market.
+Cod- Market is firm.
+Demand for Lent is very good.
+Reduced quotas and poor catches are putting additional pressure on the market.

 Tilapia- Market is steady.